 Rent and services are subsidized primarily through the Housing Supports program.
 There also are four project-based Housing Choice Vouchers attached to units.
 We are a subgrantee of CAPLP for a DHS HSASMI (Housing Supports for Adults with Serious Mental Illness) grant that helps fund the front desk costs.
-The grant ends on July 1, and we are hoping it is renewed.
+The grant ends on July 1.
 The HRA and GSSC, a private security company, each provide 12 hours of staffing per day.
 CCRI case management staff also provides Housing Stabilization Services through Medical Assistance.